farhaan-mukarram/morse-code-translator/README.md

 # morse-code-translator
-A console based python Morse Code translator.
-Converts from plain text to Morse code and vice versa.
+A python script that translates Morse Code to English text and vice versa